OpenCTI-Platform/opencti/docs/docs/usage/feeds.md

 ![Feed access restriction](assets/feed-access-restriction.png)

-By carefully configuring filters and access controls, you can tailor the behavior of Live Stream, TAXII collection, and CSV feeds to align with your specific data-sharing needs.
+By carefully configuring filters and access controls, you can tailor the behavior of Live streams, TAXII collections, and CSV feeds to align with your specific data-sharing needs.

 ## Live streams

 ### Introduction

-Live Streams, an exclusive OpenCTI feature, increase the capacity for real-time data sharing by serving STIX 2.1 bundles as TAXII collections with advanced capabilities.
+Live streams, an exclusive OpenCTI feature, increase the capacity for real-time data sharing by serving STIX 2.1 bundles as TAXII collections with advanced capabilities.
 What distinguishes them is their dynamic nature, which includes the creation, updating, and deletion of data.
-Unlike TAXII, Live Streams comprehensively resolve relationships and dependencies, ensuring a more nuanced and interconnected exchange of information.
+Unlike TAXII, Live streams comprehensively resolve relationships and dependencies, ensuring a more nuanced and interconnected exchange of information.
 This is particularly beneficial in scenarios where sharing involves entities with complex relationships, providing a richer context for the shared data.
-When sharing data between two OpenCTI platforms, Live Streams are the preferred mechanism.

-In scenarios involving data sharing between two OpenCTI platforms, Live Streams emerge as the preferred mechanism.
-Consuming OpenCTI data, whether through a [stream connector](../deployment/connectors.md#stream-section) or within another OpenCTI instance, is most efficiently achieved through Live Streams.
+In scenarios involving data sharing between two OpenCTI platforms, Live streams emerge as the preferred mechanism.
 These streams operate like TAXII collections but are notably enhanced, supporting:

 * create, update and delete events depending on the parameters,
 * caching already created entities in the last 5 minutes,